ciren/cilib-tutorial/src/pages/pso/pso.md

 final case class GCParams(p: Double, successes: Int, failures: Int, e_s: Double, e_f: Double)
 ```

-We are also provide with a `defaultGCParams` that will return a `GCParams` with default values.
+We are also provided with a `defaultGCParams` that will return a `GCParams` with default values.

 ```scala
 defaultGCParams = GCParams(p = 1.0, successes = 0, failures = 0, e_s = 15, e_f = 5)